 During the summer, Oregon roadways are busier than ever.
 Big trucks line the highways, delivering goods from around the world.
 Families take to the roads, heading to summer vacations on the shore or at the lake.
 Motorcycles come out of seasonal storage, and riders take advantage of the beautiful weather.
-At Swanson Lathen Prestwich, PC, we often assist clients injured in a crash by helping them file traumatic brain injury claims.
+At Swanson Lathen Prestwich, we often assist clients injured in a crash by helping them file traumatic brain injury claims.

 According to Shepherd Center, you can reduce the risk of TBI by taking the following precautions: